ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

-You might have heard about Markdown—it’s an easy way to create formatted documents using a plain-text editor.
+You might have heard about Markdown—it’s an easy way to create formatted documents in a plain-text editor.

 Markdown syntax is so intuitive you can write a nicely formatted text without even thinking.